orlando-sabogal/SpatialAnalysis-Montevideo2021/README.md

 ## Instructors

 - María Eugenia Riaño
-- Orlando Sabogal-Cardona - The Bartlett Development Planning Unit DPU - University College London
+- Orlando Sabogal-Cardona - The Bartlett Development Planning Unit DPU, University College London

 For a previous version of the course please visit [our 2019 repository](https://orlando-sabogal.github.io/SpatialAnalysis-MontevideoWorkshop2019/)